SulfurNitride/TTW_Linux_Installer/README.md

 To run it all you need to do is either double click it and allow executing, or `chmod +x mpi_installer_gui`.

-You can also download the the tool through Nexus if you prefer. https://www.nexusmods.com/site/mods/1657
+Downloads are on nexus or via the github actions now. https://www.nexusmods.com/site/mods/1657

 If you want to support the things I put out, I do have a [Ko-Fi](https://ko-fi.com/sulfurnitride) I will never charge money for any of my content.
 [Discord](https://discord.gg/9JWQzSeUWt)